 On June 23, 2023, CBRE Services issued \$1.0 billion in aggregate principal amount of 5.950% senior notes due August 15, 2034 (the 5.950% senior notes) at a price equal to 98.174% of their face value.
 The 5.950% senior notes are unsecured obligations of CBRE Services, senior to all of its current and future subordinated indebtedness, but effectively subordinated to its current and future secured indebtedness (if any) to the extent of the value of the assets securing such indebtedness.
 The 5.950% senior notes are guaranteed on a senior basis by CBRE Group, Inc. Interest accrues at a rate of 5.950% per year and is payable semi-annually in arrears on February 15 and August 15 of each year, beginning on February 15, 2024.
-The 5.950% senior notes are redeemable at our option, in whole or in part, on or after May 15, 2034 at a redemption price of 00% of the principal amount on that date, plus accrued and unpaid interest, if any, to, but excluding the date of redemption.
-At any time prior to May 15, 2034, we may redeem all or a portion of the romaining scheduled payments of principal and interest thereon to May 15, 2034, assuming the notes matured on May 15, 2034, discounted to the date of redemption on a semi-annual basis at an adjusted rate equal to the treasury rate plus 40 basis points, minus accrued interest to the date of redemption, plus, in either case, accrued and unpaid interest, if any, to the redemption of the 5.950% senior notes, net of unamortized discount and unamortized debt issuance costs, included in the eacompanying consolidated balance sheet was \$973.7 million at December 31, 2023.
+The 5.950% senior notes are redeemable at our option, in whole or in part, on or after May 15, 2034 at a redemption price of 100% of the principal amount on that date, plus accrued and unpaid interest, if any, to, but excluding the date of redemption.
+At any time prior to May 15, 2034, we may redeem all or a portion of the notes at a redemption price equal to the greater of (1) 100% of the principal amount of the notes to be redeemed and (2) the sum of the present value at the date of redemption of the remaining scheduled payments of principal and interest thereon to May 15, 2034, assuming the notes matured on May 15, 2034, discounted to the date of redemption, plus, in either case, accrued and unpaid interest, if any, to the redemption date.
+The amount of the 5.950% senior notes, net of unamortized discount and unpaid interest, if any, to the redemption date.
+The amount of the 5.950% senior notes, net of unamortized discount and unpaid interest, if any, to the redemption date.
+The amount of the 5.950% senior notes, net of unamortized discount and unpaid interest, if any, to the redemption date.